ylify/VEHoP/README.md

 Command: mamba env create --name phylogenomics -f environment.yml (if mamba is not installed in your system, use conda)

 ##note: We integrate many software and packages into the pipeline.
 Of them, only HmmCleaner.pl could not be configured by conda/mamba.

 ##Installation of HmmCleaner.pl: sh HmmCleaner_install.sh (it might take ~20 minutes; be patient；try HmmCleaner.pl to check whether it was executable.)

 ##As HmmCleaner.Pl is not a necessary one and the installation could be finished, I write it as the optional step in this pipeline.
 If such a file is not found or not executable in your system or environment, it will automatically skip.
 You don't have to do anything.

 ##If you insist on installing it, please see the guidelines at https://metacpan.org/release/ARNODF/Bio-MUST-Apps-HmmCleaner-0.180750/source/INSTALL

-#Pre-installation: mamba (highly suggested) or conda.
-Link: https://github.com/conda-forge/miniforge#mambaforge

-Command: mamba env create --name phylogenomics -f environment.yml (if mamba is not installed in your system, use conda)

 #Usage: python3 homology-phylogeny.py prefix database (optional, needed if genomic files in raw) (with a folder "raw" containing genomic sequences)